dmitry-pechersky/rust-tasks/concurrency/mutex/README.md

 # Mutex

-3 states Mutex, blocking by Linux futex
+## Interface

 - Mutex
 - MutexGuard implements Deref DerefMut traits

+## Implementation

+Using Linux futex for blocking

+3 states

+- 0 unlocked
+- 1 locked, now waiters
+- 2 locked, one or more waiters

 ## Todo